janpolowinski/dswarm-temporary-docu/Functional Range of the current Release.md

 8. [[View and explore|Graph Exploration]] the results within the graphical user interface of the graph database.
 9. [[Export all data|Export Data in RDF]] of the central data hub in RDF for further use.

-## Functional Restriction of the Alpha Release
+## Functional Restriction of the Current Release

-* Our design ideas for the GUI are not yet realized in the alpha release.
+* Our design ideas for the GUI are not yet realized completely in the current release.
 * A user or rights management model is not implemented yet.
 Consequently, all users are allowed to do everything.
 All users have access to all data resources imported to d:swarm and can manipulate and overwrite [[projects|Glossary#project]] of other all other users.
 The data in the central [[data hub|Glossary#data-hub]] is the result of the work of all users.
 * There are further functional restrictions that will be resolved in due time according to our [[roadmap]].